nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/SwateManual/swate_installation_desktop.md

 > :warning: Currently there is no installer available for Linux or MacOS.
 Please check out the alternatives.

 > :bulb: As a university trying to publish to the Excel add-in store we encountered some legal roadblocks.
 Hence the current installer is far from perfect.
-Please check out the alternatives, if the installer does not work for your setup.
+Please check out the _Alternatives_ (noted below), if the installer does not work for your setup.
+This especially applies to standalone MS Excel versions (e.g. ***Excel 2019***, ***Excel 2021***, etc.), too.
+Please note that we cannot guarantee compatibility of Swate with Excel versions that are *not* part of MS 365.

 > ⚠️ **If you have an older Swate version installed already, it <u>might</u> be necessary to [clear the cache](https://docs.microsoft.com/de-de/office/dev/add-ins/testing/clear-cache#manually-clear-the-cache-in-excel-word-and-powerpoint) to apply the changes to Swate.**